TnTech-ECE/S25_Team3_MyCapstoneProject/project_proposal.md

 This team does not currently have expertise in telecommunications networking.
 Additional guidance or collaboration for networking-related aspects of the project may be needed.
 #### Supervisor
-Dr. Tarek Elfouly:
+Dr. Tarek Elfouly: The team elected to have Dr. Tarek Elfouly as a supervisor for this project, due to his extensive past experience and knowledge in the areas of wireless networking and drone tracking.
 #### Instructor
-Micah Rentschler
+Micah Rentschler: The team expects Micah Rentschler to provide guidance and constructive criticism as the project develops.

 ### Timeline